Kyran88/dialogflow-gateway/firebase/README.md

 # Getting Started (Using Firebase)

-First of all install Firebase CLI
+First of all install Firebase CLI (if you don't have it yet)

 ```
 npm install -g firebase-tools